Where: Kern County, California

-Outcome: Through the Agua4All program, RCAC has installed nearly 200 water bottle filling stations in schools and communities to increase access to and consumption of safe drinking water, 81 of which were installed in South Kern
+Outcome: Through the Agua4All program, RCAC has installed water bottle filling stations in Kern County and distributed reusable water bottles to students

 More than one million Californians lack access to safe drinking water, and their only alternatives are expensive bottled water or sugary beverages.
-Low-income, predominately Hispanic communities in the state are disproportionately impacted, which factors in to a public health crisis whereby one in three Hispanics and nearly half of the state’s adults are pre-diabetic.
+Low-income, predominately Hispanic communities in the state are disproportionately affected, contributing to a public health crisis.
+One in three Hispanics and nearly half of the state’s adults are pre-diabetic.